snhstq/IBM3705_R5/README.md

 - FUNCTION 6: Not yet implemented
 - TAR&OP REGISTER: Not yet implemented.

-The LOAD switch
-switch PF 4 is used to reboot the 3705.
-After pressing PF4 the NCP must be reloaded.
-If both channel adapters are fully disabled (so both A and B are disabled) the 3705 will load the remote program loader programs from the (virtual) diskette.
+The LOAD switch is used to reboot the 3705.
+After pressing PF4 the NCP will be reloaded.
+If both channel adapters are fully disabled (so A and B are disabled on both channel adapters) the 3705 will load the remote program loader programs from the (virtual) diskette.
 The below image shows the Control Panel channel section for a remote 3705:

 ![LIB panel](/Images/CAs.png)